 Crypto lending platforms help match borrowers to those willing to lend digital assets.
 For loaning crypto, investors can earn annual percentage yields (APYs) that far outpace those offered by the traditional banking sector.
-Before jumping into lending crypto, there are several important factors to take into consideration such as the ease of use, loan and interest rates, supported crypto, fees and security.
+Before jumping into lending crypto, there are several important factors to take into consideration such as ease of use, loan and interest rates, supported crypto, fees, and security.

 In this guide, we will review the best crypto lending platforms available in the market and what to look for when selecting a lending platform.

 - Nexo (best for lending stablecoins)

 - CoinLoan (best crypto loan platform for Bitcoin rates)

 Cryptocurrency Lending Platforms Reviewed

 1. Binance Earn - Overall Best Crypto Lending Platform

 Binance is known as a world-leading cryptocurrency exchange, thanks to the platform’s ongoing success.
 The exchange now offers several lending products that are similar to those offered by specialized crypto-lending platforms.
 Alongside the ability to buy and sell cryptocurrencies and trade derivatives, earning and financing products now include Binance’s Earn module, Crypto Loans, the Binance Visa Card, and Binance Pay.
 By leveraging its deep liquidity and market connections, these crypto lending services support an expansive range of cryptocurrencies.
 Moreover, new users can get up to $100 for free using a Binance referral code.